The Beez Needz The Beez Needz The Beez Needz The Beez Needz

 How long do the Beezwax Wraps last?

 The Beezwax Wraps can last up to 12 months depending on how you take care of them.
 A lot of regular use and washing can bring down the life of the wraps to a few months while careful use will allow you to use the wraps for about a year.
 Please make sure to wash them with cold, soapy water.
+Do not put in the dishwasher or near any hot food or surface.

 How does the sugar solution help the bees?